INFORMATION CAUSES RESISTANCE

 But is this true?

-We believe that part of our jobs as leaders, sales professionals, coaches, managers, or even parents is to be the arbiters of change, with information the main ingredient.
-But information in and of itself does not teach someone how to change: information promotesknowledge that may not be understood or pursued by that person at that time.
-Changerequires a systems overhaul.
+We believe that part of our jobs as leaders, sales professionals, coaches, managers, or even parents is to be the arbiters of change, with information a main ingredient.
+And we tend to think that if we offer appropriate data – rational, proven, useful, well-delivered – as the reason for change, the Other will adopt it.
+But information in and of itself does not teach someone how to change: information promotes knowledge that may not be understood or pursued by that person at that time.
+Not to mention that people listen through subjective filters and can only hear/understand in direct relation to the same beliefs that caused the problem to begin with.
+Change requires a systems overhaul.

 Let me explain.
-Everyone – people and teams, companies and families – possessesunique internal beliefs, values, histories, biases (systems) that are idiosyncratic and determine our behaviors.
+Everyone – people and teams, companies and families – possesses unique internal beliefs, values, histories, biases (systems) that are idiosyncratic and determine our behaviors.
 Indeed, these internal systems are so clearly defined and defended that we don’t even know how to listen when information is offered that’s outside our conventional thinking.
-Regardless of how important our information is, it will be resisted until/unless there is internal buy-in for it.
+And I cannot say this enough, so please disregard this repetition: Regardless of how important, necessary, or life-saving our information is, it will be resisted until/unless there is internal buy-in for it and an identified route through to change that maintains Systems Congruence.

 OFFER INFORMATION ONLY WHEN SYSTEM READY FOR CHANGE